AndrewMontagne/ModuleLoader/README.md

 This is a library for PHP to enable a form of dependency injection.

-It enumerates modules from the current project which are tagged with a `@module` annotation into a static module manifest.
+It enumerates modules from the current project which are tagged with an annotation into a static module manifest.
 This can be hooked in as a composer script or run manually.
 For development purposes it is possible to generate the manifest dynamically with every request.